daarond/jvalidator/README.md

   - `2` - JSON is not valid regarding to schema
   - `3` - validation has not been performed yet
 - `Validator::getValidationErrors()` returns associative array with errors for each property e.g. `Array ("property" => "error message")`

+# About
+## Author
+Łukasz Lalik for Brainly - lukasz.lalik@brainly.com - https://twitter.com/LukaszLalik
+See also the list of [contributors](/contributors) which participated in this project.

+## License
+JValidator is licensed under the BSD-3 License - see the `LICENSE` file for details.